-The idea that planet-planet interactions are important received confirmation from the peculiar system around Upsilon Andromedae.
-The two outer planets have highly elliptical orbits ( $e \sim 0.3$ ) which interact on timescales of 10,000 years, and whose combined effect circularises the inner planet's orbit every 7000 years.
+Resonance is important in the peculiar system around Upsilon Andromedae.
+The two outer planets have highly elliptical orbits ($e \sim 0.3$) which interact on timescales of 10,000 years, and whose combined effect circularises the inner planet's orbit every 7000 years.